eoinlees/pands-project-2020/README.md

 ### Classifications

-The simpliest method of classification is
+The simpliest method of classification is:

-This data set is a good
+* If Petal width <= 1cm
+    then setosa
+* If petal width <= 1.5cm
+    then high probability virginic
+* otherwise its versicolor

 Further analysis is possible to deduce a more accurate classification using machine learning techniques.
 The scikit learn module is reccomended for further research into the area of machine learning with python.
 [14]